Dhina17/NewsAPI/README.md

 # NewsAPI

-A RESTful web service to provide news our app from our mongo db atlas.
+A RESTful web service to provide news for our app from our mongo db atlas.